contourpy/contourpy/docs/user_guide/name.rst

 This is a multi-threaded version of the ``serial`` algorithm, and requires the domain to be divided into chunks.
-It shares the majority of its code with ``serial`` except for the high-level processing of chunks which here are performed in parallel using a thread pool rather than being performed serially.
+It shares the majority of its code with ``serial`` except for the high-level processing of chunks which here are performed in parallel using a thread pool rather than being performed serially, and creation of NumPy arrays is limited to a single thread at a time.

 .. warning::

    This algorithm is work in progress and should be considered experimental.
+It works fine in an isolated environment using the ``contourpy`` tests and benchmarks, but needs to be rigorously tested in real-world environments that that include mixed Python/C++ code and multiple threads.